pe5er/LISN-mate/README.md

 ## License

-The LISN-mate is distributed under the CC BY-SA 4.0 license (Attribution-ShareAlike 4.0 International).
+The LISN-mate is distributed under the CC BY-NC-SA 4.0 license (Attribution-NonCommercial-ShareAlike 4.0 International).

 You are free to: